 Be extremely careful with black walnut and, if you have any doubts at all about this treatment option, avoid it.

-For this reason and because of the aforementioned preventative measures, we discourage use of black walnut for most cases and suggest that it only be used where absolutely necessary.
+For this reason and because of the aforementioned preventative measures, we discourage the use of black walnut for most cases and suggest that it only be used where absolutely necessary.

 References: Herbs for Pets by M.L.
 Wulff-Tilford and G.L.
 Tilford, Natural Remedies for Dogs and Cats by CJ Puotinen